AshleyRoll/HamProjects/README.md

 # Ham Projects

-This repository contains various electronics projects for Ham Radio.
+This repository contains various electronics projects for Ham Radio that I have created.

+My call sign is _**VK4ASH**_, I hold an Advanced licence in Australia (equivalent to Extra in the US).
+My interests are in home brew, and QRP (Low power) digital modes.

 ## [PSU Crowbar](psu-crowbar)